banditkroot/weetwitch/README.md

 Watch the stream in the current channel.

     /whostream
-Checking online stream for the followed channel, you need to enter your [Twitch token](http://www.twitchapps.com/tmi) at line 6.
+Checking online stream for the followed channel, you need to enter your [Twitch token](http://www.twitchapps.com/tmi) at line 6, the one you used with livestreamer should work.

     /whotwitch twitchusername
 Print Twitch's user information.